 We spotlight films and web series from around the world.

 .
 During this early submission period there is a substantial discount on the submission fee.
-Once accepted, Filmmakers will receive up to 5 4-Day passes to Gen Con and will be invited to participate in our panel discussions.
+Accepted submissions will receive up to 5 4-Day passes to Gen Con and will be invited to participate in our panel discussions.
 This is a great way to reach your target audiences.